Multiple developments across multiple domains are blending scalability and high technology to counter peer and near-peer threats.

 Greenwalt broke out those factors around Replicator.
 “They wanted to do this with kind of existing budget: $500 million is a drop in the bucket, and there’s only so much money to go around.
 If they’re going to do this, they’re going to have to get money, and a lot more than you have.
 And that’s just one program.”

 Teal/Red Cat’s Matus is enthusiastic about the SRR program.
 But he too noted hurdles facing accelerated autonomy.
 “It makes it hard to scale if you’re not sure of how long you’re going to have a contract, to be able to survive and scale their operations, to bring costs down and capabilities up.
-And there’s just not enough money flowing into drones—the vast majority of funding is going toward legacy, traditional systems that I believe don’t represent the future of the modern battlefield.”
+And there’s just not enough money flowing into drones from the DoD—the vast majority of funding is going toward legacy, traditional systems that I believe don’t represent the future of the modern battlefield.”

 AeroVironment business development manager Kramer agreed.
 “You need to have the orders that justify the investment and pricing model.
 That’s why there’s so much business development focus on programs of record because we want forecastable orders coming year after year to have a mature manufacturing capability.”